-The Company has in place internal policies and procedures relating to AML/CFT and TFS to prevent and detect money laundering and terrorism financing activities, these include customer due diligence, screening against sanctions list and suspicious transaction reporting to the Compliance Department.
+The Company has in place internal policies and procedures relating to AML/CFT and TFS to prevent and detect money laundering and terrorism financing activities.
+These include customer due diligence, screening against sanctions list and suspicious transaction reporting to the Compliance function whereas customer profiling, due diligence and on-going transactions monitoring procedures are in place.
 In respect of education, staff and agents are trained on AML/CFT requirements to promote understanding of their fundamental responsibilities in adhering to the procedures of verifying customers' identities and reporting of suspicious transactions.